Our Story

 The present

 It was not just Andre who faced challenges; his friends and colleagues experienced similar struggles in their adulthood.
 What did he do to address this?
-Drawing from experience within luxury hospitality environments, including Four Seasons Hotels and Resorts, and a deep study of hobby-driven experiences offered by premium product brands, André created the research platform Forms of Recreation.
+Drawing from experience within luxury hospitality environments, including Four Seasons Hotels and Resorts, and a deep study of hobby-driven experiences offered by premium product brands, André created Forms of Recreation.

 Contact us.